7Cedars/loyalty-program-next/README.md

   - [x]   At the moment does not work when scanning QrCode.
 FIX
   - [x]   Make sure a notification is shown at customer side when card is received + reload to show card.
 - [x]   implement claim tokens
+  - [ ]   provide choice with classic NFT gifts: claim at home (costs $$ that will e refunded) or claim at till.
+  - [ ]   Possibly later: implment recognisiton of gifts that do not work with NFT and can only be redeemed directly at till.
   - [x]   Call function via card - see viem abiEncode.
   - [x]   Wait for transaction to clear (with new function I found?)
   - [x]   show green notification when successful